viaprotocol/tokenlists/README.md

 ## How are tokenlists formed

-We collect many tokenlists from many providers, than we aggregate them by chains and tokens addresses.
+We collect many tokenlists from many providers, then we aggregate them by chains and tokens addresses.
 For each token we check whether it is listed in 2 or more tokenlists from different providers.
 If so, we add it to our trusted tokenlist.